 Genre/ Style: Now students have a strong understanding of the necessary skills needed to create a successful character students are now given the opportunity to discover a new part of drama.
 Each week students will be introduced to a variation of different Genre’s within Drama and will be required to use their drama skills to create their own pieces based different Genre’s.

 Matilda: Students using the popular story and script to work on characterisation and plot.
-End of Term Milestone.
+Students are able to revise and revisit past skills learnt to reaffirm their understanding of characterization skills and how to relate these to well known characters.

 Twisted Fairy Tales: A chance for students to study the start of some of the world’s most beloved fairy tales.
 Students have a chance to conduct Drama based research alongside script writing in depth.